FEE Alumni Board 2014-2015

-FEE is proud to announce the inaugural FEE Alumni Board (FAB)!
-FAB engages alumni leaders by enlisting their ideas and advice for the development of excellent programming for FEE alumni, and enlisting them as FEE’s frontline alumni representatives.
-The 2013-2014 FAB consists of eight notable alumni leaders: Caleb O. Brown, Zachary Caceres, Bob Ewing, Philip Fraietta, Lana Harfoush, Stephen Macaskill, Robert Anthony Peters, and Maggie Woodlief.
+The FEE Alumni Board (FAB) engages alumni leaders by enlisting their ideas and advice for the development of excellent programming for FEE alumni, and enlisting them as FEE’s frontline alumni representatives.
+The 2014-2015 FAB consists of eleven notable alumni leaders: Romina Boccia, Caleb O. Brown, Zachary Caceres, Bob Ewing, Philip Fraietta, Lana Harfoush, Stephen Macaskill, Robert Anthony Peters, Anna Ridge, Clark Ruper, and Gonzalo Schwarz.
 Read more about FAB and its members here:

 Caleb is the director of multimedia at the Cato Institute, where he has hosted the Cato Daily Podcast since 2007 and began producing original videos for Cato soon thereafter.
 Before moving to Washington, Caleb was a reporter and host at WHAS AM in Louisville, Ky., and he directed the Bluegrass Institute’s successful Kentucky Votes project to move the votes of state lawmakers online.

 FEE was a critical early contact that helped me in my intellectual development.
 For that reason it’s always held a special place for me.
 Today, I’m proud to sit on the alumni board to keep FEE vibrant and effective in the coming years.

 Zachary Caceres is the Executive Director of the Startup Cities Institute, a research group that studies competitive governance and the possibilities of building start-up jurisdictions for political and legal reform.
 SCI is a project of Universidad Francisco Marroquín in Guatemala.
 Zach is also editor of the online magazine Radical Social Entrepreneurs.